RyanTau/RudaCoin/README.md

-# BlockChain
+# Python BlockChain
- a rudamentary BlockChain with transactions
+ a rudamentary BlockChain

+ further implementation in progress